eduardoagarcia/shef/README.md

       type: "select"
       message: "Select a file:"
       source_operation: "files_list"
-      source_transform: "{{ .input | trim }}"
+      source_transform: "{{ trim .input }}"
 ```

 ## Transformations

-Transformations let you modify a command's output before it's passed to the next operation or used in prompts.
+Transformations let you modify a command's output before it's passed to the next operation.

 > [!IMPORTANT]
 > In Go templates (which Shef uses), parameters are passed in the order they appear in the function call.
 When using pipe